NeuroLink Bridge

 AI Companion at NeuroLink Bridge

 You pull into the driveway and just sit there, engine running, tears sliding down your cheeks.
 He's not even five yet.
 How is it already this hard?
 How did the chart that worked so well three weeks ago become something he threatens to destroy?
-How did your sweet boy start shoving classmates and putting his fingers in his ears when teachers try to talk to him?

 If that scene—or some version of it—is your daily reality, I need you to know something: You are not failing.
 Your child is not broken.
 And what you're experiencing is far more common than the silence around it suggests.